In the news … (on affordability)

 In the News … (last-minute issues)

-General Tim Hill, MBA 9 Sep
+General 9 Sep

 Broker: Lender staffing issues leading to last-minute deal issues